amida-tech/recruitment-registry/api/README.md

 ## Postgres specific functionality
 <a name="postgresdepend"/>

-Although this project uses Sequelize it does not support other Sequelize compatible relational databases such as MySql and MSSql out of the box.
-The following are the Postgres only functionalities that need to be replaced to be able to use other databases.
+Although this project uses [Sequelize](http://docs.sequelizejs.com/en/v3/), it does not support other Sequelize compatible relational databases such as [MySQL](https://www.mysql.com/) and [MSSql](https://www.microsoft.com/en-us/sql-server/sql-server-2016) out of the box.
+The following are the Postgres only fconstructs that need to be replaced to be able to use other databases

 * `survey` table includes a JSON type column named `meta`.
-Type can be changed to Text and JSON to string and vice versa can be done manually in the code.
+* `question` table includes a JSON type column named `meta`.
 * `smtp` table includes a JSON type column named `other_options`.
-Type can be changed to Text and JSON to string and vice versa can be done manually in the code.
 * `rr_section`table includes an integer array type column named `indices`.
-A seperate table can be used instead.
-Code need to be updated acccordingly.
 * `answer` data access object (answer.dao.js) uses Postgres `to_char` function in one of the queries.

-This function needs to be replaced by equivalent.
+JSON columns can be changed to Text and Text to/from JSON conversions can be done manually in the code.
+For array columns a seperate table can be used.
+Postgres `to_char` function needs to be replaced by equivalent.

 ## API